sasadangelo/k8s-cluster/README.md

-# Kubernetes Cluster with Vagrant and Vbox
+# Kubernetes Cluster with Kubeadm, Vagrant, and Vbox

 This is a tool I use to play with K8s clusters on my MacOS using Kubeadm, Vagrant, and Virtual Box.